People were scurrying about, but not in retreat.

 We’d already driven 900 miles from North Carolina in Marty’s Springtime Yellow 1967 Mustang GT hardtop, with little room for all our worldly belongings, no A/C, threadbare tires and a broken gas gauge (we ran out somewhere in Oklahoma).

 Actually, it was a pretty nice car, but somehow she had managed to get saddled with a monthly payment of $105 (about $778 in 2019 money) on a car costing less than $3,000.

 Angel Of The Morning, Young Girl, played as we motored through Arkansas, Kind Of A Drag, Magic Carpet Ride, rang out in Oklahoma, Green Tambourine, I Wonder What She’s Doing Tonight, in Texas.
 Itchycoo Park, Bend Me-Shape Me, Spooky, in New Mexico and Arizona and all the hits of January 1968 played as we searched for stations on the long trip west.

 Much of our travel West on I-40 ran parallel to Route 66 in many places.
 We went through cities like Tulsa, Amarillo, Albuquerque and towns like Shamrock, Tucumcari, and Needles.
 Our one tourist stop was just a 12-mile detour down old Route 66 to see the three-quarter mile wide Barringer meteor crater near Winslow, Arizona.
 Impressive.

 Early in the evening, after three days travel, we rolled into big LA.
 A spectacular site, Los Angeles; by far more lights than Marty had ever seen and certainly as many I’d seen in large cities.

 I’m surprised we found our way through the more than four-thousand square mile city that incorporated some 80 municipalities.
 Now as a passenger, I began celebrating as soon as we hit city limits with 40oz can of cold Colt-45.™ We had to traverse most of LA — Marty not infrequently stopping at service station restrooms for me — to get to our destination in San Pedro, near the Port of Los Angeles.

-We settling into a “furnished” one-bedroom apartment just across the street from the hospital at Ft.
+We settled into a “furnished” one-bedroom apartment just across the street from the hospital at Ft.
 McArthur in San Pedro, California.
 We bought new tires and California coverage for the Mustang, some Melmac® dinnerware and a 23″ B&W Emerson® TV that came in a wheeled cart.